Villasimius is one of the best holiday destinations in Sardinia.

 You will find a good range of accommodation options in Villasimius, from camping sites to luxury resorts.
 Local estate agencies can help you find a holiday home.
 Alternatively, Booking.com usually has some great deals.
 Just take a look here:

-Villaggio Camping Spiaggia del Riso is located on Spiaggia del Riso beach and has pitches for tents and caravans or private bungalows.
-You will find a restaurant, a grocery store, a newsagent and a wide range of activities for adults and children aline.
-If you are looking for a camping site, this might be a good option.
-Click here for the latest rates and here for reviews.
+Villaggio Camping Spiaggia del Riso, on Spiaggia del Riso, has pitches for tents and caravans or private bungalows.
+You will find a restaurant, a grocery store, a newsagent and a wide range of activities for adults and children alike.

-Arega B&B is in the heart of Villasimius which is perfect if you want to enjoy a bit of action at night.
+Arega B&B, in the heart of Villasimius, is perfect if you want to enjoy a bit of action at night.
 Unfortunately finding a parking spot might be difficult at certain times of day.
-Click here for the latest rates and here for reviews.

 Hotel Sa Suergia has a beautiful garden and is decorated in a rustic style, with tiled floors and dark-wood furniture.
 There’s a free parking and an airport shuttle service.
-Click here for the latest rates and here for reviews.
+C

 Where to eat in Villasimius

-Like in Costa Rei, eating options don’t nearly match the beauty of Villasimius and its surroundings.
-In other words, good restaurants are hard to find.
-The ones I usually go to are the following.
+Great restaurants in Villasimius are hard to find.
+The ones I usually go to are the following:

 Mesa de Janas – their ‘fritto misto’ is superbe.

-Baccusardus – I love going to Bassucardus for happy hour: spritz is delicious and they have a good list of wines and beers.
+Baccusardus – Perfect for happy hour, their spritz is delicious and they have a good list of wines and beers.
 Their ‘taglieri’ with local cheeses, olives, sausages, cold cuts and much more are delicious.

 Il Miraggio – This restaurant is set in a spectacular location: tables are on the sand, a few meters from the sea.
-Isn’t romantic?
-Fish is fresh and good but not cheap.
+It’s not cheap.

-La Chiccheria – Right on the main square there’s what I deem the best gelateria in Sardinia.
+La Chiccheria – Right on the main square this is the best gelateria in Sardinia.
 Try the pistacchio and nocciola flavors but also their typical Sardinian flavors such as ‘torta sarda’!